apiaryio/npm-pkg-no-deps/README.md

-# npm-test-pkg
+# npm-pkg-no-deps
-Almost empty package for testing npm api and package format.
+Almost empty package with no dependecies for testing npm api and package format.